GluuFederation/docs-ce-prod/docs/source/admin-guide/saml.md

 ## Force Authentication

 The Gluu Server supports force authentication out-of-the-box.
-Including `ForceAuthn=true` in the initial SAML request from the SP triggers a requirement for the user to reauthenticate, even with a valid session in the server.
-This feature can be used to verify the user's identity when accessing protected resources.
+Including `ForceAuthn=true` in the initial SAML request from the SP signals to the IDP that the user must reauthenticate, even if they already have a valid session at the server.
+This feature can be used to verify the user's identity prior to granting them access to highly protected resources.

+Upon receiving the SAML request with this flag, the IDP will invalidate its session for the user, then will issue a new OpenID Connect (OIDC) authorization request to oxAuth, including the `prompt=login` parameter.
+This parameter forces oxAuth to invalidate its session as well.
+The user will then follow the full authentication procedure.

 ## Create a Trust Relationship
 Follow these instructions to create a SAML TR in your Gluu Server: